symcloud/thesis/01_introduction.src.md

 __5. Every document can be rapidly searched, stored and retrieved without user knowledge of where it is physically stored.__

-Jedes Dokument kann schnell durchsucht, gespeichert und heruntergeladen werden, ohne dass der Benutzer weiß, wo das Dokument physisch gespeichert ist.
+Jedes Dokument kann schnell durchsucht, gespeichert und heruntergeladen werden, ohne dass der Benutzer weiß, wo das Dokument physikalisch gespeichert ist.

 __6. Every document is automatically stored redundantly to maintain availability even in case of a disaster.__